 What is Drug Addiction?

 Opioids expose patients to a very intoxicating and euphoric high when taken orally or injected in high doses.
 In addition to this, opioids are powerful anxiety relievers, making it both therapeutic as well as recreational when abused.
-All of the aforementioned facts contribute to the reason why narcotic painkillers are some of the most widely abused drugs in the United States.
+All of the facts above contribute to the reason why narcotic painkillers are some of the most widely abused drugs in the United States.

-Although terms like “drug addiction,” “opioid abuse,” “drug abuse,” and “drug dependence” are used interchangeably, experts have succinctly defined it as the deliberate use of a drug or medicine for a purpose outside of the doctor’s prescription.
+Although terms like “drug addiction,” “opioid abuse,” “drug abuse,” and “drug dependence” are similar, experts define it as the deliberate use of a drug or medicine for a purpose outside of the doctor’s prescription.
 The human body develops a tolerance to a drug once higher doses are required to achieve the same effect.
 Once the body develops a tolerance, drug dependence begins.
 When the body doesn’t have access to these drugs, physiological side effects occur such as sweating, diarrhea, and restlessness.
-In addition to the physiological aspects of addiction, psychological aspects include habitual craving and unsafe drug seeking.
+In addition to the physiological aspects of addiction, psychological issues include constant craving and unsafe drug seeking.

-Withdrawing from a narcotic painkiller addiction is very difficult.
+Withdrawing from a narcotic painkiller addiction is tough.
 After developing physical dependence, opioid abusers often take more of the same drug to achieve the same effect.
-Once the supply of narcotics is cut off and the patient no longer has access, it is very likely that they will experience debilitating withdrawal symptoms.
+Once the supply of narcotics is cut off, and the patient no longer has access, it is very likely that they will experience debilitating withdrawal symptoms.
 Common withdrawal symptoms include:

 Finding the Right Balance